HelloWorld149/Dice_Loss_Resnet_Task/README.md

 - numpy

 ## Results
-The model achieves improved accuracy on CIFAR10 classification tasks, especially with the combined Focal-Dice loss function.
-Early experiments show that the Focal-Dice loss helps the model converge faster and achieve better validation accuracy compared to standard cross-entropy loss.
+The model achieves improved accuracy on four classes of the CIFAR10 classification tasks, especially with the combined Focal-Dice loss function.
+Early experiments show that the Focal-Dice loss helps the model converge faster and achieve better validation accuracy compared to focal loss.